Long Beach, CA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home value in Long Beach.
-Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Long Beach.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+In a competitive Southern California real estate market, that premium can be meaningful.